LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Mobile App Messaging SDK for iOS/quick-start.md

  6. In project settings, navigate to the Build Phases tab, and click the + button to add a New Run Script Phase.
 Add the script below in order to loop through the frameworks embedded in the application and remove unused architectures (used for simulator).

 <div class="important">
-Important:

-**This step is a workaround for known iOS issue and is necessary for archiving your app before publishing it to the App Store.**
+This step is a workaround for known iOS issue and is necessary for archiving your app before publishing it to the App Store.
 </div>

 ```sh